Are you struggling with thyroid problems and don't know what to do? I hear you. I've been there.

 If you've been following my blog for awhile, you know that I have thyroid disease.
 I had borderline hypothyroidism in college, then once again after having my 2nd child, and then was diagnosed with Hashimoto's disease (autoimmune of the thyroid) about 2 years ago.

 That means my body has been attacking itself -- in particular my thyroid.

 Neither thyroid disease nor Hashimoto's is fun.
 And it wasn't for me.

 I suffered from:

-I didn't feel well and needed help.
-So I search the internet for help, and after literally months of a trying out a few local practitioners, and interviewing several online practitioners, I chose a Functional Diagnostic Nutritionist (the author of this post), and then later hired another practitioner to help me deal with this condition -- and we're still working together.
+So I search the internet for help, and after literally months of a trying out a few local practitioners, and interviewing several online practitioners, I chose a Functional Diagnostic Nutritionist (the author of this post), and then later hired another practitioner to help me deal with this condition, and worked with her for awhile.

 After many diagnostic tests, consults, dietary changes, supplements, and other therapeutic methods, this week I finally got blood work back that made my heart soar.

 My blood sugar is in a very healthy range.

 And my thyroid antibodies are down.
 Way down.